timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 database.
 To add a data source in Grafana you must be signed as a user with organization administration role privileges.

-To connect Grafana with TimescaleDB service on Timescale Cloud, install Grafana.
+To connect Grafana with TimescaleDB on Timescale Cloud, start by installing Grafana.
 For more information about installing Grafana, see the [Grafana installation documentation][grafana-install].

 Alternatively, to connect your Grafana service to MST with your TimescaleDB service